tap349/tap349.github.io/_posts/2018-06-23-webpack-react.md

   ],
 ```

-don't add `@babel/preset-react` package - it requires Babel 7 which is still
+don't add `@babel/preset-react` package - it requires Babel 7
-in beta (and Webpacker, say, depends on Babel 6).
+(while Babel 6 is currently used in my project).

 add `jsx` extension to be resolved automatically
 ------------------------------------------------